Was your relative a Jewish refugee to Britain from Germany, Austria, or Czechoslovakia in 1939?

 Having this global website presence means that Kitchener descendants who do not live in Britain will be able to join in with sharing these materials and histories.

-At the end of this time, we will offer the site and its public documents to an appropriate institution to maintain these items as both materials for education and as an act of commemoration.
+At the end of this time, the site and its public documents will be donated to an appropriate institution, to maintain these items as both materials for education and as an act of commemoration.
 We intend to carry out this handover in 2019 to mark the 80th anniversary of the opening of Kitchener camp.

 Let this be a good time to share our knowledge of these events among us.